Go/No-Go

 To add new questions, type your question into the text box and click "Add question".

-Once your Go/No-Go questions are customized to your team's process, click "Publish".
-Once published, your Go/No-Go questions will be available on all projects.
+When your Go/No-Go questions are customized to your team's process, click "Publish".
+Once published, your Go/No-Go questions will be available on all leads and projects.

 Navigate to a specific project and select the Go/No-Go tab.
-Click "Get Started" to add your Go/No-Go questions to the project.
+Click "Get Started" to begin the Go/No-Go process.

-Complete the questionnaire by answering yes or no to each question.
+Complete the questionnaire.
 Once all questions have been answered, that project will receive a Go/No-Go score.
 Buildr recommends establishing Go/No-Go goals within your company before referencing the score given.

 The following is an example of how to interpret a Go/No-Go number score: